satvikjn/satvik_API/README.md

 4. Styling was done using React Bootstrap v5.2
 5. A spinner is added in case of slow or delayed response from API fetching data.

+It tooked me a week to make this website due to some small miscellaneous errors, which tokked me a hell of time to figure out and correct them.

 Contact Deatils -
 Satvik Jain
 satvikjain11@rediffmail.com